 By Airik Myers

-When Desiree Gonzales woke in East Wenatchee in the early hours of the morning during her 32nd week of pregnancy, she expected a normal start to her day.
+When Desiree Gonzales awoke at her home in East Wenatchee in the early hours of the morning during the 32nd week of her expected 40-week pregnancy.
+She assumed it would be a normal start to her day.
 Instead, she found herself in a medical emergency.
+“I went to the bathroom, and it was just blood being passed," she said.
+"I was bleeding obscenely.”

 Her husband and mother rushed to help as the bleeding intensified.
-With no time to wait, they drove her straight to the hospital.
+With no time to wait, they drove her straight to the local hospital.
+“I remember waking up at a stoplight and saying, ‘I think I’m dying.’”

 “Had people not donated, I wouldn’t be here now,” she said.
 “It was important to me, to my kids, to my husband, to my parents.
 I wouldn’t have made it without blood donations.”

 The experience deeply affected her family.
-Her husband feared she wouldn’t survive.
-Her eldest daughter, Olivia, was just 16 at the time.
-She had to clean the blood left behind at home.
+Her husband had feared she wouldn’t survive.
+Her eldest daughter, just sixteen, had to clean the blood left behind at home.
 Aria remained in the hospital for nearly two weeks.
+But today, almost five years after the event, both mother and daughter are happy and healthy.

+Desiree offers a simple message for anyone considering donating blood or platelets.
 “If you can donate, donate.
 It truly can save lives.
 I’ve always told my kids, I’m only here because people donated blood.”
+And to the donors who helped save her life, she expresses heartfelt gratitude.
+“Thank you.
+You saved me.
+You saved my family.”

 Desiree’s story prompted her eldest daughter, Olivia, to donate blood for the first time this year.
 Olivia said she was motivated to give blood because her mother needed someone’s blood to save her life.
 “And I hope to do the same,” she said.